AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • You rolled over negative equity from an old car loan into your new car loan.

-• Your vehicle is a luxury car, which depreciates faster than average.
+• Your vehicle is a luxury car or electric vehicle, which depreciates faster than average.

 FYI: